npai96/PocketGolem_Markerless/README.md

 I. PURPOSE:

-Smartphone-enabled Augmented Reality app that spawns a golem that reacts to vocalised keywords.
+Smartphone-enabled Augmented Reality app that spawns a golem avatar that reacts to vocalised keywords.
 Created in Unity using Vuforia and IBM Watson SDK.
 Scripting in C#.
 Created as a personal experiment.

 II.
 LIMITATIONS: